xubylele/base64-converter/README.md

 - **Common Formats**: `pdf`, `txt`, `png`, `jpg`, `docx`.
 - **Custom Extensions**: You can define any custom file extension by selecting the "Other" option.

-## Customization

-You can customize the behavior of the extension through Visual Studio Code's settings.
-For instance, you can change default file paths or file types in future releases.

 ## Contributing